Protect your child from sexual abuse

 If your child has good boundaries it can be harder for someone to harm them.
 You can help your child develop clear boundaries for personal privacy by doing the following:

-• notice and respect when they do not want physical contact - some will say 'No' while others might show it non-verbally like pulling away from hugs
+• notice and respect when they do not want physical contact - some will say 'no' while others might show it non-verbally like pulling away from hugs

 • don't make them kiss anyone if they don't want to - including family or friends - your child might want to wave or shake hands instead